jv3ga/MBGSM-swtable/README.md

 - API performance.
 - High-quality, clean, and maintainable code.

+## Scalability example

+Checkout the branch `species_example`, you can have another fully functional tab with other data just doing:

+- Adding `species` endpoint to the backend
+- Adding key to the `swTable` object on the frontend

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.